It's Only Life After All: Premise

-Follows the career and lives of the band Indigo Girls.
+Explores the lives, careers, and activism of the band Indigo Girls.

 Production

 In May 2020, it was announced Alexandria Bombach would direct a documentary film revolving around Indigo Girls.
-Initially the documentary was set to follow the band on tour in a Cinéma vérité style, but the COVID-19 pandemic changed the way the way the film was made.
+Initially the documentary was set to follow the band on tour in a Cinéma vérité style, but the COVID-19 pandemic changed the way the film was made.
 During post-production, Bombach had 1,000 hours of footage to work with.

 Release

-The film had its world premiere at the 2023 Sundance Film Festival on January 19, 2023.
+It's Only Life After All had its world premiere at the 2023 Sundance Film Festival on January 19, 2023.
+It also screened at South by Southwest on March 14, 2023. and Tribeca Festival on June 14, 2023.
+In December 2023, Oscilloscope acquired distribution rights to the film.
+It was released on April 10, 2024.

 Reception

+Critical reception

+Robyn Bahr of The Hollywood Reporter wrote: "The rare confessional rockumentary that envelops you like a soft blanket."
+Jude Dry of IndieWire gave the film a B+ writing: "Brimming with previously unseen footage and refreshingly frank interviews with the artists, it’s an adoring opus befitting two long overlooked musicians and activists."